LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/Lex.md

 <img class="fancyimage" src="img/lex/delay_response_custom_payload.png">
 Figure 8.2 showing the Custom Markup message for delay message

+**Note:** using the delay as a single/sole response from the bot to the consumer, is effectively a ‘no response’ action.
+Using this, allows the bot to receive a consumer message without responding to the consumer.

 ### Close Chat/Conversation

 In the bot’s flow, there will be times when it is appropriate to end the conversation without escalating to a live agent.